Eduardo Kac

 tk

-Illustration showing Blue Ghost’s selected landing zone, near a volcanic feature called Mons Latreille within Mare Crisium, which is always visible from Earth.
+Illustration showing Blue Ghost’s landing zone, near a volcanic feature called Mons Latreille within Mare Crisium, which is always visible from Earth.
+Mare Crisium is in the northeast quadrant of the near side of the moon.

 tk